LAPTOP REPAIR GLOSSARY / MOTHERBOARD & CHIP / POST

 PEOPLE ALSO ASK

-No — POST failure occurs before the operating system loads.
+No — POST failure occurs before the OS loads.
 It is entirely a hardware problem.
-Reinstalling Windows, resetting the laptop, or any software fix will have no effect on a POST failure.
-The faulty hardware component must be identified and repaired.
+Reinstalling Windows will have no effect.

-Technicians use a combination of beep codes, LED flash patterns, and specialist diagnostic tools (POST code readers, multimeters, oscilloscopes) to identify which hardware check is failing.
-The diagnosis process is systematic — ruling out each component until the fault is isolated.
+Technicians use beep codes, LED flash patterns, and diagnostic tools (POST code readers, multimeters, oscilloscopes) to identify which hardware check is failing.

-Not necessarily — some POST failures have simple causes (a loose RAM stick, a disconnected storage drive after a drop) that are easily fixed.
-Others indicate more serious hardware failures (GPU fault, liquid damage to the board).
-Diagnosis determines severity and repair cost.
+Not necessarily — some have simple causes (loose RAM, disconnected storage) that are easily fixed.
+Others indicate more serious failures (GPU fault, liquid damage).
+Diagnosis determines severity.

-Possibly — but “turns on but won’t boot” can also mean the OS is corrupted (still a software problem).
-The key distinction: if you see the manufacturer logo briefly before failing, the OS is likely the issue.
-If you see nothing at all (black screen from the moment of power-on), POST failure is more likely.
+Possibly.
+If you see the manufacturer logo briefly before failing, the OS is likely the issue.
+If you see nothing at all from the moment of power-on, POST failure is more likely.

 Book a free diagnosis →